Powder Blue Cichlid Care Guide: The Hardy Beginner Mbuna

 Average Size & Lifespan

-Lifespan is typically 5–8 years with proper care.
+Lifespan is 5.
+8 years with proper care.
 Consistent water quality, a balanced plant-based diet, and a stress-free environment are the keys to reaching the upper end of that range.
-Their relatively peaceful nature helps — they experience less chronic stress from constant fighting compared to more aggressive mbuna.
+Their relatively peaceful nature helps.
+They experience less chronic stress from constant fighting compared to more aggressive mbuna.

 Care Guide